-Figure 6: Different types of literature, following Ebster & Stalzer, 2008, p.
-40.
+Figure 8: Different types of literature, following Ebster and Stalzer, 2017, p.
+42.

-Literature can be divided into six sub-categories as shown in figure 6.
+Literature can be divided into six sub-categories as shown in figure 8.
 Books are classified as monographs and collected editions.
 Monographs deal with one topic and are written by one author individually or by several authors collectively.
 Characteristic examples are textbooks, graduate theses and guidebooks (Brink, 2013, p.
-48; Ebster & Stalzer, 2008, p.
-40).
+48; Ebster & Stalzer, 2017, p.
+42 f.).
 In collected editions, articles by different authors on one subject area are published together.
 A collected edition is issued by one or several publishers.
 Characteristic examples are dictionaries and handbooks (Brink, 2013, p.
-48; Ebster & Stalzer, 2008, p.
-40 f.).
+48; Ebster & Stalzer, 2017, p.
+42 f.).

 Periodicals are frequently published research papers.
 They are of utmost importance in the field of academic research because they contain in-depth discussions.
 Furthermore, expert knowledge and research findings are published here before they can be found in books.
 Periodicals are classified into three groups, explained as follows (Brink, 2013, p.
 48; Disterer, 2009, p.
-76 f.; Ebster & Stalzer, 2008, p.
-41; Theisen, 2008, p.
+76 f.; Ebster & Stalzer, 2017, p.
+42 f.; Theisen, 2008, p.
 58 ff.):

 - Annual books and conference proceedings are usually released once or twice per annum.
 They are predominantly published after conferences and the findings are introduced to professionals and trade visitors.
 The content is collected from a defined field of activity and space of time. - Learned journals are usually published on a quarterly or monthly basis.
 They are very significant sources of information because they resume the current level of academic research.
 Moreover, the inputs and articles are reviewed by professionals in the area of expertise before they are published.
 In comparison with books, (peer-review) journals contain detailed information and solutions to very concrete research questions.
 The relevance of journals can be determined quantitatively (Ramírez et al., 2000, p.
 3).
 The 'impact factor' was introduced as a classification parameter in 1975 and is calculated yearly.
-It reflects the number of citations of the articles of a journal, i.e. how often all articles of one specific journal are cited.
-The more often the articles are cited the more important the journal is considered. - Magazines and newspapers have a lower relevance for academic research and are released on a weekly or daily basis.
+It reflects the number of citations of the articles of a journal, for example, how often all articles of one specific journal are cited.
+The more often the articles are cited the more important the journal is considered.

+• Magazines and newspapers have a lower relevance for academic research and are released on a weekly or daily basis.
 They are useful for keeping one's knowledge of changes and developments up-to-date.

-Research reports (e.g. working papers) are considered 'grey literature'.
-They are composed by the members of staff of universities or authorities, companies and other organisations (Ebster & Stalzer, 2008, p.
-41).
+Research reports (for example, working papers) are considered 'grey literature'.
+They are composed by the members of staff of universities or authorities, companies and other organisations (Ebster & Stalzer, 2017, p.
+42 f.).
 They are generally distributed as preprints (Theisen, 2008, p.
 115) by direct selling in small editions and are not issued in the book trade.
-Working papers by universities can be considered under similar conditions as learned journals (Ebster & Stalzer, 2008, p.
-41).
+Working papers by universities can be considered under similar conditions as learned journals (Ebster & Stalzer, 2017, p.
+42 f.).
 Furthermore, research reports describe a state of 'work-in-progress', thus helpful suggestions and constructive criticism are expressly declared (Brink, 2013, p.
 48; Disterer, 2009, p.
 80).

-Legal texts and official statistics can serve as a basis for academic research (Ebster & Stalzer, 2008, p.
-41).
+Legal texts and official statistics can serve as a basis for academic research (Ebster & Stalzer, 2017, p.
+42 f.).
 Various statistics are published in Germany by the Federal Statistical Office (Destatis) and are open to the public via a free Internet access.
 Another free database containing statistical data is 'Eurostat', published by the European Commission.